idoeedo/idoeedo.github.io/content/posts/first-home-server-setup/index.en.md

 ### 4.6 Fail2Ban Configuration

-Even with the settings above, someone who discovers the port can still constantly attempt SSH connections.
-Although disabling password login makes it hard to breach, the logs could become flooded with failed attempts.
+Even with these settings, someone who figures out the port can continuously attempt SSH connections.
+Since password login is disabled, it won't be easily breached, but the logs can be flooded with failure logs.

-So, I installed [**Fail2Ban**](https://github.com/fail2ban/fail2ban) to temporarily block any IP address that fails to log in after a certain number of attempts.
+So, I installed [**Fail2Ban**](https://github.com/fail2ban/fail2ban) to block IPs that fail a certain number of times for a certain period.

 #### [ 4.6.1 Installation ]